 - You have a PCOS diagnosis and are having trouble managing your condition

-Be sure to talk to your OB-GYN provider about any PCOS symptoms that have arisen or have begun to worsen: headaches, cramps, fatigue, thinning hair, excess hair, acne, weight gain, moodiness, heavy or irregular periods, or trouble conceiving.
+Be sure to talk to your OB-GYN provider about any PCOS symptoms that have arisen or have begun to worsen: painful cramping with periods, fatigue, thinning hair, excess hair, acne, weight gain, moodiness, heavy or irregular periods, or trouble conceiving.

-Moreland OB-GYN Associates, S.C. is dedicated to the needs of their patients.
 At Moreland OB-GYN, we promote overall excellence in women’s health care.
-Our compassionate providers understand the difficulties that women face in their daily health, whether it is unexplainable pain or unusual symptoms, we are here to listen and provide our expert care.
+Our compassionate providers understand the difficulties women face in their daily health, whether it is unexplainable pain or unusual symptoms.
+We are here to listen and provide our expert care.